This post may contain affiliate links. Please see my disclosure policy.

 This pumpkin-spiced twist on classic bread pudding is rich and delicious thanks to sweet cream and brioche bread.

-While most bread pudding recipes call for using day-old bread, this recipe uses cubed brioche bread (with the crusts still on) and toasts the bread in the oven until golden, improving both the texture and flavor of the bread pudding.
+Instead of using day-old bread, this recipe uses fresh brioche cubes (crusts included), which are toasted in the oven until golden, improving both the texture and flavor.

-Brown sugar and plenty of warming spices flavor the pumpkin custard, which soaks into the brioche bread cubes for 30 minutes before baking.
-This recipe is a must bake for pumpkin lovers!
+Brown sugar and plenty of warming spices flavor the pumpkin custard, which soaks into the toasted brioche for 30 minutes before baking.
+This is one of my favorite pumpkin dessert recipes!

 Pumpkin Bread Pudding